junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor swallows, opening the book carefully, reading the lines on the page: "If my hand doesn't hurt like it's falling apart, I'd make sure he gets more than a punch.
 For a second, I want to murder him, but I know the Doctor would never approve.
 I have to restrain myself.
 And besides, there are more things I have to worry about now, more things that are hurting so much worse than a broken wrist, everything I wish I didn't know but the Doctor already read it -- where the Angels send them from the cellar, the sacrifices our new friends are going to make, and Amy and Rory's last farewell..."

 The Doctor snaps the book shut, his chest heaving and falling violently with each breath.
-He glares at the cover so fiercely like his eyes can torch it to ashes.
+He glares at the cover so fiercely as if his eyes can torch it to ashes.
 The shock drains the blood from his face.
 "No!
 NO!!" he yells, furious and painful.
 "I can't believe I made this mistake."

 "Calm down, Doctor," River tries vainly.